tagspaces/documentation/docs/sharing.md

 ---

 import { ProFeature, EntFeature, CenteredImage, CenteredVideo, FullScreenImage } from '@site/src/components/CommonBlocks';
 import { TechArticleStructuredData } from '@site/src/components/StructuredData';

 <TechArticleStructuredData />

-You can share files in two ways, and here is how it can be done.
+TagSpaces provides two ways to share files and folders: **internal sharing links** for other TagSpaces users, and **download links** for anyone with a browser.
+This page covers both methods.

-## Internal sharing for files and folders
+## Internal Sharing Links

-The first method, introduced back in version 3.8, is called "Sharing."
-It allows you to share links to files and folders with other TagSpaces users and installations.
-These links will work for object storage locations or local locations synced with tools such as Dropbox, Google Drive, or Syncthing.
-A key requirement is that these locations must have the [same location ID](/linking#location-ids).
+Internal sharing links allow you to share references to files and folders with other TagSpaces users.
+These links work for object storage locations and local locations synced with tools such as Dropbox, Google Drive, or Syncthing.
+The only requirement is that both installations must have the [same location ID](/linking#location-ids).

 <CenteredImage
     caption="Sharing link in file and folder properties"